Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips

-• Put felt pads under the feet before final placement to protect hard floors.
+• Put felt pads under the feet before final placement to help protect hard floors.

-• If you’re heat-sensitive, keep a breathable cotton blanket handy as a “seat liner” for long sessions.
+• If you run warm, keep a breathable cotton throw nearby for longer sessions.

-• Set a default headrest position for TV, then adjust only when your neck asks for it.
+• Set a default headrest position for TV, then fine-tune only when your neck asks for it.

-• Wipe down high-touch zones weekly with a dry microfiber cloth to keep leather looking even.
+• Wipe down high-touch zones weekly with a dry microfiber cloth to keep the leather looking even.

-• Keep snacks off the seams; crumbs collect where cushions meet and are harder to grab cleanly.
+• Keep snacks away from the seams, where crumbs are harder to clean out neatly.

-• Rotate who sits where, so one spot doesn’t become the “always-used” seat.
+• Rotate who sits where so one spot does not take all the wear.

-• For laptops, add a thin lumbar pillow if you tend to slouch after the first hour.
+• Add a thin lumbar pillow for laptop use if you tend to slouch after the first hour.

 FAQs